allankoechke/mantisbase/README.md

 ---

-## Extending Mantis with JavaScript
+## Extending MantisBase with JavaScript
-Mantis has a built-in lightweight JavaScript engine based on the `Duktape` library.
+MantisBase has a built-in lightweight JavaScript engine based on the `Duktape` library.
 This allows us to write scripts that will be evaluated to provide extensions to existing functionality.

 For adding routes for instance: